Does Vitamin D Help With Sleep?

 Few foods are rich in Vitamin D, but there are some ways to boost your Vitamin D level through dietary intake.
 Fatty fish such as trout, salmon, tuna, sardines, mackerel and fish liver oils are among the best natural sources; beef liver, egg yolks, and cheese have small amounts.

 Vitamin D supplementation is another option, and usually recommended if you’re D deficient.
 Vitamin D supplements comes in two forms, D2 (ergocalciferol) and D3 (cholecalciferol).
 Both play the same role in the body, but Vitamins D2 and D3 have slightly different molecular structures.
-The main difference is that Vitamin D2 comes from plants, whereas D3 comes from animals, including people.
+The main difference is that Vitamin D2 comes from plants, whereas D3 comes from animals.

 Both forms boost your Vitamin D levels, but a D3 supplement might raise it higher and for longer than a D2 supplement, which is why D3 often recommended.

 When it comes to Vitamin D metabolism, because vitamin D is fat-soluble, it is best absorbed when taken with a meal or snack that includes some fat.